investment insights

 What about alternative scenarios?

 In the case of recession, US Treasuries unsurprisingly outperform both their own historical average and the other credit segments, as recessionary environments are typically accompanied by a widening of credit spreads for high yield segments in particular, which have lower credit ratings.
 Equities also underperform their historical average returns in this environment, and cyclical stocks, which tend to be more correlated to the economic cycle, suffer comparatively more than defensive ones.
-Recessionary ‘bull steepening’ episodes thus undeniably favour US Treasuries over credit, and especially over equities, and constitute a valuable portfolio diversifier and hedge.
+Recessionary ‘bull steepening’ episodes thus undeniably favour US Treasuries over credit, and especially over equities, making Treasuries a valuable portfolio diversifier and hedge.

-Recessionary ‘bull steepening’ episodes undeniably favour US Treasuries over credit, and especially over equities
+Recessionary ‘bull steepening’ episodes thus undeniably favour US Treasuries over credit, and especially over equities, making Treasuries a valuable portfolio diversifier and hedge

 Finally, it is worth examining scenarios where the yield curve steepens because longer-maturity bonds have risen more sharply, usually in the expectation of higher inflation and/or higher growth ahead.
 In our recent CIO Office Viewpoint examining US election implications, we argued that if Donald Trump were re-elected as president, growth and inflation would probably turn higher, resulting in less Fed policy easing and potentially widening fiscal deficits.
 We would expect these risks to generate a form of a bear steepening.
 Moreover, US fiscal risks and rising risk premia could occur whether Mr Trump is re-elected or not, given concerns over the financing of US policies.
 Inflationary pressures could also temporarily emerge because of an oil price shock, perhaps owing to an escalation of conflict in the Middle East.
 These risks would arguably raise the premium demanded by investors to hold longer-term debt and generate upward pressure on long-dated yields.